teaching-on-testbeds/cloud-gpu-inference/README.md

 # Using cloud servers for GPU-based inference

+Machine learning models are most often trained in the “cloud”, on powerful centralized servers with specialized resources (like GPU acceleration) for training machine learning models.
+These servers are also well-resources for inference, i.e. making predictions on new data.

+In this experiment, we will use a cloud server equipped with GPU acceleration for fast inference in an image classification context.

 To run this experiment on Chameleon, open a terminal inside the Chameleon Jupyter environment and run

 ```